The wrong choice of CRM could lead to rock bottom as you overspend on expensive software.

 Their CRM software is part of the Zoho Office Suite, which includes solutions such as invoicing, project management, web conferencing, databases, presentations, spreadsheets, and word-processing.

-Here is an overview of the features available throughout Zoho’s various pricing plans.
+Here is an overview of the features available throughout Zoho’s various plans.

 Mobile and Remote

-Now your sales team can do more of their work on the go with the Zoho mobile app available on the Google Play Store and the Apple App Store.
+Now your sales team can do more work on the go with Zoho’s mobile app for both Android and iOS devices.

 Use the app to scan business cards, open and close deals, track deals in progress, and review analytics.